karimmufti/Interactive-Climate-Project/README.md

 ## Acknowledgments
 -  This project was one of few showcase winners in my class, which exempted me from taking the Final Exam
 - CS 111 course staff and classmates for their feedback.
-- Python community for the Turtle graphics library.